Axway/amplify-central/content/en/docs/manage_asset_catalog/tags_attributes_categories.md

 Tags are keywords that can assigned to catalog assets and used to search for assets.
 You can create tags with any special characters.
 For example, `_ - & () \ []` and all types of special language characters can be used to create tags.

-1. Select an asset in the **Asset Catalog.**
+1. Select an asset in the *Asset Catalog*.
-2. Either select a asset version in the Draft state or click on <Create Draft> or <Edit Asset> buttons on the right-side details.
+2. Either select a asset version in the Draft state or click either **Create Draft** or **Edit Asset>** on the right-side details.

     * If a draft version was selected, then in the right-side details panel, click on the Tags field and enter your new tag to be added.
-To remove a tag, click on the X next to the tag name.
+To remove a tag, click the **X** next to the tag name.
-    * If you selected <Create Draft> or <Edit Asset>, the wizard will appear and click on <Categories, Tags, & Attributes>.
+    * If you selected **Create Draft** or **Edit Asset**, the wizard will appear and click **Categories, Tags, & Attributes**.
 Then click on the Tags field and enter your new tag to be added.
-To remove a tag, click on the X next to the tag name.
+To remove a tag, click the **X** next to the tag name.

-3. Press `Enter` or click on the + sign to add the new tag you have typed to the list of tags.
+3. Press **Enter** or click **+** to add the new tag you have typed to the list of tags.
-4. Click **Save** or **Save Draft & Exit.**
+4. Click **Save** or **Save Draft & Exit**.

 ## Add or remove attributes

 Attributes are keyword and value pairs that can be assigned to assets and used to search for assets.
 You can create attributes using both lowercase and uppercase.
 An example of useful attributes are `state = France` or `city = Paris`.

-1. Select an asset in the **Asset Catalog.**
+1. Select an asset in the *Asset Catalog*.
-2. Either select a asset version in the Draft state or click on <Create Draft> or <Edit Asset> buttons on the right-side details.
+2. Either select a asset version in the Draft state or click either **Create Draft** or **Edit Asset** on the right-side details.

     * If a draft version was selected, then in the right-side details panel, click on the Attributes field and enter your new attribute and value to be added.
-To remove an attribute, click on the X next to the attribute key=value.
+To remove an attribute, click the **X** next to the attribute key=value.
-    * If you selected <Create Draft> or <Edit Asset>, the wizard will appear and click on <Categories, Tags, & Attributes>.
+    * If you selected **Create Draft** or **Edit Asset**, the wizard will appear and click **Categories, Tags, & Attributes**.
 Then click on the Attribute field and enter your new attribute Key and Value to be added.
-To remove a category, click on the X next to the attribute key=value.
+To remove a category, click the **X** next to the attribute key=value.

-3. Press `Enter` or click on the + sign to add the new attribute you have typed to the list of attributes.
+3. Press **Enter** or click **+** to add the new attribute you have typed to the list of attributes.
-4. Click **Save** or **Save Draft & Exit.**
+4. Click **Save** or **Save Draft & Exit**.

 ## Manage categories